PX4/PX4-user_guide/en/ros/ros2_comm.md

 The application pipeline for ROS 2 is very straightforward, thanks to the native communications middleware (DDS/RTPS).
 Leveraging the middleware, you can create a ROS 2 listener or advertiser nodes to publish and subscribe to uORB data from the PX4 Autopilot, via the *microRTPS Bridge*.
 This is shown in the diagram below.

 :::note
-Please make sure that the message types, headers and source files used on both the client and the agent side (and consequently, on the ROS nodes) are generated from the same Interface Description Language (IDL) files.
+Make sure that the message types, headers and source files used on both the client and the agent side (and consequently, on the ROS nodes) are generated from the same Interface Description Language (IDL) files.

 The [`px4_ros_com`](https://github.com/PX4/px4_ros_com) package provides the needed infrastructure for generating messages and headers needed by ROS 2.
 :::